getodk/docs/odk1-src/aggregate-intro.rst

 ===================

 .. warning::
   Aggregate is no longer actively developed.
-Please consider using :doc:`ODK Central <central-intro>`.
+Please use :doc:`ODK Central <central-intro>` instead.

 .. _aggregate-introduction: